sdsu-its/scripts/README.md

 Google Sheets Script that fetches calendar events form a list of Google CalendarIDs and populates them in to the currently selected Google Sheet.

+#### `cleanDeploy.py`
+Using Continuous Deployment on TomCat, old versions can build up and take up valuable disk space, especially if you deploy often and/or if you have large WAR files.
+This script removes the old war files and their unarchived folders, keeping only the newest N versions.

+Takes 3 arguments, [webapps path, context name, versions to keep]

+Example: `./cleanDeploy.py /usr/share/tomcat/webapps/ fit_welcome 2`

 #### `db-maint.sh`
 Maintains MySQL by Backing up all databases and analyzing, checking and optimizing all primary (user created) databases.
 The DB is locked while some of the SQL functions